Barbashev Helps Knights Beat Skidding Jets 4-1

 Sean Monahan scored for the Jets (44-23-6) in front of the team’s seventh sellout of the season and third consecutive full house of 15,225 fans at Canada Life Centre.

-Vegas led 1-0 after the first and it was tied 1-1 heading into the third.
+Vegas led 1-0 after a first period in which a playoff-like intensity kicked in early.

+“That all started from the first shift out there,” Barbashev said.
+“Really physical game and it just felt like a playoff game, to be honest.”

-A playoff-like intensity kicked in early when Jets towering defenceman Logan Stanley traded punches with mismatched Vegas forward Keegan Kolesar.
+Jets towering defenceman Logan Stanley traded punches with mismatched Vegas forward Keegan Kolesar three minutes into the contest.

 A couple minutes later, Winnipeg captain Adam Lowry put a big check on centre William Karlsson.